dzlab/dzlab.github.io/_posts/2023-05-26-elastic-cybersecurity.md

 ---
 layout: post
 comments: true
-title: Elasticsearch Use Cases in Cybersecurity: A Technical Deep Dive
+title: "Elasticsearch Use Cases in Cybersecurity: A Technical Deep Dive"
 excerpt: Learn about the different use cases for Elasticsearch in a cybersecurity context and how to implement them effectively
 tags: [elasticsearch,cybersecurity,security operations,threat intelligence,vulnerability management]
 toc: true